 We have learned a lot about kitesurfing in the last few years after visiting the Caribbean and talking to expert crews.
 Kitesurfing is a fascinating and exhilarating sport!
 I’ve had one recurring dream in my life and that is about me flying … the most incredible dream and feeling ever!
-Kitesurfing feels like living that dream.
+Kitesurfing in the Caribbean feels like living that dream.

 I recently spoke to several crews, some specialised in kitesurfing.
 Their boats are fully fitted as a premium, specialty kite board vessel with highly experienced instructors included.
 Others have specialised in finding the best spots for it and teaming up with local kitesurfing clubs.
-Some of our clients are almost professionals themselves and all they want is a yacht with great knowledge of the best spots and a wonderful service on board for enjoying the time not spent kitesurfing.
+Some of our clients are almost professionals themselves and all they want is a yacht with great knowledge of the best spots and a wonderful service on board for enjoying the time not spent kitesurfing in the Caribbean.
 There are many options.

 The Caribbean is an ideal place for that with its constant winds, great waves and amazing turquoise sea.

 And the top, stand out places are: the Bahamas, Antigua & Barbuda and Union Island in the Grenadines.

 The beaches are beautiful in Antigua and Barbuda.
 And the sea is full of life there: turtles, stingrays and colourful reef fish.
 With low lying land, small islands and coral reefs, this archipelago is a heaven for kitesurfers.
 The catamaran NAMASTE knows the best spots in those glorious turquoise lagoons.

 The best period is during the dry season, from December to May.
 At this time, the winds are steady at 15 – 25 knots.